Motts Creek (Nassau County, New York)

-Motts Creek is a stream in the Town of Hempstead in Nassau County, on the South Shore of Long Island, in New York, United States.
+Motts Creek (also known as Foster's Brook) is a stream in the Town of Hempstead in Nassau County, on the South Shore of Long Island, in New York, United States.

 Description

 Motts Creek runs between Franklin Square and Jamaica Bay.
 The creek begins underneath Rath Park in Franklin Square, flowing towards the south, west, and southwest to Jamaica Bay.

 Communities which Motts Creek passes through include Franklin Square, Lynbrook, Malverne, Valley Stream, and Woodmere.

 Many portions of the creek have been redirected over the years as a result of suburban development and growth.
 The re-routed sections include culverts and the straightening of the route.
 A notable section which has been altered is the section underneath Rath Park; this section flows through a storm drain.

 The creek becomes a tidal creek near the dam at Doxey Brook's southern end; this is near Mott Creek's widest point, which is nearly 600 ft in total width.
 From there, Motts Creek continues towards the southwest to Jamaica Bay.